WNC Communities 594 Brevard Road Asheville, NC 28806 Office: 828-252-4783 Email: email@example.com You may also complete this form and send it to us.

 WNC Communities is dedicated to providing a unique forum for leaders in the mountain region of Western North Carolina to convene, collaborate and carry out innovative programs to improve the quality of life for rural communities and to enhance the economy of the agriculture sector.

-BOARD OF DIRECTORS: Fiscal Year End 6.30.2017 Chair: Roger Wiggins, Fiscal Officer of Southwestern Commission Immediate Past Chair: Jeffrey Owen, Attorney of McGuire, Wood & Bissette First Vice Chair: Randy Rogers, Western District Senior VP of Carolina Farm Credit Second Vice Chair: Dean Kanipe, Director Small Business, McDowell Technical College Treasurer: Jimmy Cowan, District Field Representative of NC Farm Bureau Federation Secretary: Jerry Plemmons, Hot Springs Health Program, Inc. President: Read More »
+BOARD OF DIRECTORS: Fiscal Year End 6.30.2018 Chair: Roger Wiggins, Fiscal Officer of Southwestern Commission Immediate Past Chair: Jeffrey Owen, Attorney of McGuire, Wood & Bissette First Vice Chair: Randy Rogers, Western District Senior VP of Carolina Farm Credit Second Vice Chair: Dean Kanipe, McDowell County Treasurer: Jimmy Cowan, District Field Representative of NC Farm Bureau Federation Secretary: Jerry Plemmons, Madison County President: K. Ray Bailey, Buncombe County Vice President: L.T.
+Ward, Read More »

 In the years following World War II the leaders of Western North Carolina faced an enormous challenge: how to bring a region the size of New Jersey together to address the future in a spirit of cooperation?
 Historically, this had not been the “mountain approach.”
 The lack of adequate highway systems isolated one community from another.
 County boundaries became a source of pride and prejudice.
 Read More »